Tianyi-Billy-Ma/AdT/README.md

 ```Python
 python main.py --dname dataset
 ```
+Available datasets are: [ "Twitter-HyDrug", "cora", "citeseer", "coauthor_cora", "Zoo", "Mushroom", "NTU2012"]

-For instance, for cora hypergraph, please run:
+For instance, for benchmark hypergraph dataset cora, please run:
 ```Python
 python main.py --dname cora
 ```

-For relatively large datasets that may take large GPU memory for some calculations, i.e., Twitter-HyDrug, we also provides an option to move part of calculations to CPUs.
-Our program will auto detect the dataset, and ask whether move parts of calculation to CPUs.
+As shown in Table I, Twitter-HyDrug has relatively large number of hyperedges, and requires large GPU memory for some calculation.
+We provides an option to move part of calculations to CPUs.
+Our program will auto detect the dataset, and ask whether move parts of caculation to CPUs.
 If so, it may take longer for some calculation on CPU.
+For example:
 ```
 >> python main.py --dname Twitter-HyDrug
 ## "Due to the limited GPU memory, do you want to move some calculations to CPU? (y/n)"